 Today I’m talking with Brian Stanley, an education nonprofit executive living in Oakland.
 He’s a Black Catholic man raising two Black boys, along with his amazing wife, Celeste.
 He talks about his time at Saint Mary’s College, a school run by a Catholic order of brothers called the Christian Brothers.
 We talked about his experience at the one and only St. Columba Parish in North Oakland, where Black heritage and Catholicism come together every day.

 Our conversation covers his work in the educational nonprofit world, the ways his faith influences his quarantine, and why he thinks White people are waking up to racist policies in the U.S. NOW.

-Episode 25: Episode 25: Catholic Leadership with Kerry Robinson – On a Mission
+Episode 33: Episode 33: Preaching Hope with Kayla August – On a Mission

 Y’all!
 Subscribe to the podcast, and don’t forget to leave a review on Apple podcasts.
 It helps more people who like this type of stuff find us.